Thinking of immigrating, but do not know which country to choose?

 I welcome you to connect with me on LinkedIn and follow my regular updates/tips on LinkedIn and Facebook.
 Contact me should you need assistance in setting up your LinkedIn profile.
 Write a LinkedIn message or find my contact details here.

 It is easy to make a booking for personal Linkedin coaching.
-All major credit card payments welcome from overseas and local clients.
+All major credit card payments are welcome from overseas and local clients.

 #JobsInAustralia #Migratingtoaustralia #MigrationtoNewZealand #Australia #New Zealand #LinkedInProfiles #Resumes